ssoonmi/book-lending-client-example/README.md

 Test your `BookIndex` and `BookShow` pages to see if your queries still run properly.

+## Mutations

+Let's do some mutations now!

+### `createBook` Mutation

+Let's make a mutation in our server called `createBook`.
+Make sure you use the Mongoose `Book` model as a reference and make define the mutation in the type definitions and resolvers.

 ------------------------ IN PROGRESS (REFRESH TO SEE IF THERE ARE UPDATES) ----------------------------